A central component of the OpenFOAM Workskop is training provided by experts within the community.

 - How to add a transport equation to scalarTransportFoam, by Henrik Rusche, Wikki GmbH

-- Using OpenFOAM to design extrusion dies for thermoplastic profiles, by João Miguel Nóbrega, University of Minho
+Using OpenFOAM to design extrusion dies for thermoplastic profiles, by João Miguel Nóbrega, University of Minho: unfortunately this training is cancelled.

 - blastFoam: a solver for highly compressible, multi-phase reacting flows, including high-explosive detonation, by Jeff Heylmun, Synthetik Applied Technologies